MaximLevchenko/MongoDb-ElasticStack-Kibana-Visualisation/README.md

 # Project Overview

-This project showcases the integration of NoSQL technologies with the Elastic Stack for comprehensive data processing and visualization.
+This project showcases the use of NoSQL technologies and usage of Elastic Stack for comprehensive data processing and visualization.

 ## Description